lsst-sqre/sqr-064/index.rst

 stage*.sh scripts
 -----------------

-Most of the action in the Dockerfile comes from five shell scripts executed by ``docker build`` as ``RUN`` actions.
+Most of the action in the ``Dockerfile`` comes from five shell scripts executed by ``docker build`` as ``RUN`` actions.

 These are, in order:

-#. rpm -- we will always be building on top of ``centos`` in the current
+#. ``stage1-rpm.sh`` -- we will always be building on top of ``centos``
-   regime.
+   in the current regime.
 This stage first reinstalls all the system packages but with man pages this time (the Stack container isn't really designed for interactive use, but ours is), and then adds some RPM packages we require, or at least find helpful, for our user environment.
-#. os -- this installs os-level packages that are not packaged via RPM.
+#. ``stage2-os.sh`` -- this installs os-level packages that are not
+   packaged via RPM.
 Currently the biggest and hairiest of these is TeXLive--the conda TeX packaging story is not good, and if we don't install TeXLive a bunch of the export-as options in JupyterLab will not work.
-#. py -- this is probably where you're going to be spending your time.
+#. ``stage3-py.sh`` -- this is probably where you're going to be
+   spending your time.
 Mamba is faster and reports errors better than conda, so we install and then use it.
 Anything that is packaged as a Conda package should be installed from conda-forge.
 However, that's not everything we need.
 Thus, the first thing we do is add all the Conda packages we need.
 Then we do a pip install of the rest, and a little bit of bookkeeping to create a kernel for the Stack Python.
    It is likely that what you need to do will be done by inserting (or pinning versions of) python packages in the mamba or pip sections.
-#. jup -- this is for installation of Jupyter packages--mostly Lab
+#. ``stage4-jup.sh`` -- this is for installation of Jupyter
-   extensions, but there are also server and notebook extensions we rely upon.
+   packages--mostly Lab extensions, but there are also server and notebook extensions we rely upon.
 Use pre-built Lab extensions if at all possible, which will mean they are packaged as conda-forge or pip-installable packages and handled in the previous Python stage.
-#. ro -- this is Rubin Observatory-specific setup.
-This, notably,
+#. ``stage5-ro.sh`` -- this is Rubin Observatory-specific setup.
+This,
-   creates quite a big layer because, among other things, it checks out the tutorial notebooks as they existed at build time, and people keep checking large figure outputs into these notebooks.
+   notably, creates quite a big layer because, among other things, it checks out the tutorial notebooks as they existed at build time, and people keep checking large figure outputs into these notebooks.

 Other files
 -----------